Arlen22/TiddlyServer/README.md

 ### Bundled version

 The bundled version contains all the npm dependancies for TiddlerServer, and therefore does not use NPM.
-The NodeJS executable still needs to be installed (which will also install NPM) or copied into the folder, but the process is a lot simpler.
-Therefore, each release includes a `TiddlyServer-x.x.x-bundled.zip` file which contains the bundled version.
+The NodeJS executable still needs to be installed (which will also install NPM) or copied into the folder, but the prodedure is a lot simpler.
+The bundled file is named `TiddlyServer-x.x.x-bundled.zip`.

 The editions folder is not included in the bundled version because of the number of files it contains.
 Since it only contains data folders, it is not needed for TiddlyServer to operate.
 It is included in each release as a separate zip file and is always from the same version of TiddlyWiki as the bundled file contains.